Strakonice: Culture

-Every year, the town hosts the International Bagpipe Festival.
+Every two years, the town hosts the International Bagpipe Festival.
 The town's bagpipe tradition goes back to the work of Josef Kajetán Tyl Strakonický dudák ("The Bagpiper of Strakonice").
 The festival has been held since 1967 and is one of the most notable folklore festivals in the world.

 Sights

-Most of Strakonice's historic building stock was demolished during the 20th century.
-The Strakonice Castle is the most valuable monument, protected as a national cultural monument.
-It now serves as a regional museum and art gallery.
-Its exhibitions focus on motorcycles, small arms, bagpipes and the traditional fez hat production.
+The majority of Strakonice's historic buildings were demolished during the 20th century.
+The Strakonice Castle is its principal landmark and is protected as a national cultural monument.
+Today, it serves as a regional museum and art gallery, featuring exhibitions focusing on motorcycles, small arms, bagpipes, and the traditional fez hat production.
 The Rumpál Tower serves as a lookout.
-Part of the castle complex is the Church of Saint Procopius.
-It was originally a Romanesque building, which was later rebuilt in Baroque style with Rococo elements.
+The Church of Saint Procopius, which is part of the castle complex, was originally a Romanesque building, later rebuilt in the Baroque style with Rococo elements.

-The Church of Saint Margaret was built in 1580–1583, in the late Gothic style with many Renaissance elements.
+The Church of Saint Margaret was built in 1580–1583 in the late Gothic style with many Renaissance elements.
 Baroque modifications were incorporated in 1777.
-It is one of the main landmarks of the town centre.
+It is one of the town centre's main landmarks.

-The Church of Saint Wenceslaus was originally a medieval Gothic church, founded in the 1300s.
+The Church of Saint Wenceslaus was originally a medieval Gothic church, founded in the 14th century.
 It was rebuilt in the Baroque style in 1720–1730 and serves as a cemetery church.

 The Church of the Virgin Mary is a pilgrimage site located in Přední Ptákovice.
 It was built in 1771–1774, when it replaced a chapel that dated back to 1749.